 |Posted By:||Vivian Cates|

-A total of 39 persons, including members and guests, signed in at the ACGS meeting which featured World War II reminiscences of Bill Wesley, a Lufkinite who served as Tojo's guard during the International War Crimes Trials in Tokyo following WWII.
+A total of 39 persons, including members and guests, signed in at the ACGS September meeting, which featured World War II reminiscences of Bill Wesley, a Lufkinite who served as Tojo’s guard during the International War Crimes Trials in Tokyo following WWII.

 Other WWII veterans who were present -- also known as members of “The Greatest Generation” -- shared their thoughts and experiences related to the war that began when Tojo’s forces bombed Pearl Harbor, Hawaii, Dec.
 7, 1941.